FOTOFILMIC OPEN: EXHIBITION CALL JURIED BY AMANDA WEBSTER (NYT), CHRISTOPHER MCCALL AND CLINT & ALEX WOODSIDE (DEADBEAT CLUB)

 OPEN Exhibition layout: as a starting point of conversation, OPEN Exhibitors will be asked to provide a layout/mockup of how they would envision their work to be displayed in their exhibition section.
 It can be a simple drawing snapshot with your phone, or a more elaborated digital design, both are fine.
 Exhibition layout proposals will be further discussed by the FotoFilmic team for approval.

 OPEN Exhibition print media, print number and sizes: the largest print size allowed is 30″x40″ (75×100 cm approximately).
 It’s perfectly fine to include various print sizes in your overall exhibition layout.
-Depending on print sizes, the maximum number of prints allowed will usually vary between 8-12 (unless working in a grid format, or with another specifically structured/sequenced design).
+Depending on print sizes, the maximum number of prints allowed will usually vary between 8-12 .

 OPEN Exhibition print media: by default works to be exhibited will be printed on Epson Enhanced Matt 180gsm color paper (unless specified otherwise).